AdobeXD/plugin-samples/reference/scenegraph.md

 This matches how changing the corner count in XD's UI behaves.

-To change corner count while guaranteeing the shape will not change size, save its original size first, set `cornerCount`, and then set the size back to the saved values.
+To change corner count while guaranteeing the shape will not change size, save its original size first, set `cornerCount`, and then set size back to the saved values.

 **Kind**: instance property of [<code>Polygon</code>](#Polygon)